Recap of 2025 @ RegNet

 It’s hard to believe 2025 has been my sixth year at the helm of RegNet.
 We’ve released our annual report for this past year, which … Continue Reading Recap of 2025 @ RegNet

-scholar of technoscience, inequality, and regulation
+scholar of inequality, innovation, and governance

 It’s hard to believe 2025 has been my sixth year at the helm of RegNet.
 We’ve released our annual report for this past year, which … Continue Reading Recap of 2025 @ RegNet